P. S. Ramakrishna Rao: Personal life

 During the shooting of the film Krishna Prema (1943), Bhanumathi met P. S. Ramakrishna Rao, an assistant director of that film.
-She was impressed by his work ethic.
-She fell in love with him.
-Bhanumathi married him against her parent's wish.
+She was impressed by his work ethics and fell in love with him.
+Bhanumathi married him against her parents' wishes.
 The couple married on 8 August 1943 and have one son, Bharani.
 Before marriage the first condition he put forth was that she quit acting; Bhanumathi happily agreed and did so.
 However, when B.N.
 Reddy convinced P. S. Ramakrishna Rao, he agreed to let her act.
-This celebrity couple was one of the most stable and happy couple from Indian cinema industry.
+They were one of the most happily married couples from Indian cinema industry.
 He was a film producer, director and editor of Telugu and Tamil Films.
-Later they launched a popular production company, "Bharani Pictures" and "Bharani Studio" on their son's name.
+Later they launched a popular production company, "Bharani Pictures" and "Bharani Studio" in their son's name.
 Bhanumathi proudly stated that whatever she was today was because of her husband.

 Death

-He died at his son's residence in USA.
+He died at his son's residence in US.
 MGR helped bring his body to India.